Blog

 People of all ages can benefit from probiotics - even kids

-And while it’s true that people with these issues can greatly benefit from probiotics, they aren’t the only ones who can gain something from taking them.
+And while it’s true that people with these issues can greatly benefit from certain probiotics, they aren’t the only ones who can gain something from taking them.

 Understanding Probiotics: Myths and Facts